liamlaverty/24-days-in-umbraco-docker/README.md

 ## Prepare your project for Docker & Linux

-Set your git repository to use Linux end of line configuration.
+Set your git repository to use Linux end of line configuration for `.sh` and `.cshtml` files.
 This is important because some scripts written in Windows will not run correctly on your Linux containers later.
 It's a huge hassle to identify this issue when it comes up.

 - Create a file `.gitignore` in the root of the solution directory
 - Enter the following end or line instructions for Git